yale-winter/City-Viewer-Online/README.md

 ![city_viewer_1_2_blog](https://user-images.githubusercontent.com/5803874/173785430-926382bb-bb7a-44eb-b608-ba6f34af5251.jpg)

 ## Overview:
-Procedurally generate a city with skyscrapers, roads, cars, stoplights, and helicopters.
+Create a new City or load from Cities saved online.
+Cities are procedurally generated and have skyscrapers, roads, cars, stoplights, and helicopters.
 Using no art assets only scaled cube primitives.

 **Features:**
 - Cube primitives are procedurally instantiated, scaled and positioned as buildings for each block